bdsim-collaboration/pybdsim/docs/source/convert.rst

 Converting Models
 =================

-pybdsim provdies converters to allow BDSIM models to prepared from optical descriptions of accelerators in other formats such as MADX and MAD8.
+pybdsim provides converters to allow BDSIM models to be prepared from optical descriptions of accelerators in other formats such as MADX and MAD8.
+Additional functions convert BDSIM output to other formats for comparison.

 The following converters are provided and described here: